How to Apply

 To be eligible under this category, applicants must be 23 years old by 1st January of the proposed year of entry.
 Mature students should fill out the appropriate section of the CAO Application Form.
 Such applicants may not be required to have the minimum entry requirements.
 Relevant work experience, skills gained through experiential learning and other qualifications will be considered in the assessment of these applications.

 Please note: Late applications are not accepted from Mature Students.
-If you miss the 1st January deadline, you will be assessed solely on your Leaving Certificate / FETAC Points.
+If you miss the 1st January deadline, you will be assessed solely on your Leaving Certificate / QQI Points.

 This category includes GCE A-level and AS level, and GCSE/O-level.

 Other School-Leaving Exams